-Exchange's System for trading and billing purposes.
-Each logical port grants a Member 15 the ability to accomplish a specific function, such as order entry, order cancellation, access to execution reports, and other administrative information.
+A logical port represents a port established by the Exchange within the Exchange's System for trading and billing purposes.
+Each logical port grants a Member the ability to accomplish a specific function, such as order entry, order cancellation, access to execution reports, and other administrative information.

-Purge Ports are designed to assist Market Makers 16 in the management of, and risk control over, their quotes, particularly if the firm is dealing with a large number of securities.
+Purge Ports are designed to assist Market Makers in the management of, and risk control over, their quotes, particularly if the firm is dealing with a large number of securities.
 For example, if a Market Maker detects market indications that may influence the execution potential of their quotes, the Market Maker may use Purge Ports to reduce uncertainty and to manage risk by purging all quotes in a number of securities.
 This allows Market Makers to seamlessly avoid unintended executions, while continuing to evaluate the market, their positions, and their risk levels.
 Purge Ports are used by Market Makers that conduct business activity that exposes them to a large amount of risk across a number of securities.
 Purge Ports enable Market Makers to cancel all open quotes, or a subset of open quotes through a single cancel message.
 The Exchange notes that Purge Ports increase efficiency of already existing functionality enabling the cancellation of quotes.